sanatgogoi/digboi_college_physics_sanat_profile/README.md

 ## Welcome to Department Of Physics
 ## Digboi College, Digboi-786171 Assam

-I am Sanat Kumar Gogoi.
-I am working as a Assitant Professor, Department of Physics at Digboi College, Digboi, Assam.
-This is one of the pioneer educational institution located at the Eastern region of India offering undergraduate and post graduate degree in Science, Arts and Commerce stream.
+I am Sanat Kumar Gogoi, working as an Assistant Professor at, Department of Physics at Digboi College, Digboi, Assam.
+This is one of the pioneer educational institutions located in the Eastern region of India, offering courses at undergraduate and post-graduate levels in the Science, Arts, and Commerce stream.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.